 Let’s go through the most popular browsers and take a look at how to how to save a webpage as a PDF, step-by-step.

 For most browsers, the “Print” function is the fastest and most effective method of saving a webpage to PDF.
 We know it may appear logical to choose “Save Page As…” instead, but this option is for saving pages in a web format, not as a PDF, so avoid that option.
 Printing is where you need to go.

 Chrome has another interface to navigate, so if you’re on a Chromebook or prefer the Chrome OS, here’s what you need to do to save a page as a PDF.

-Step 3: Once you have made the changes that you need, select Save.
-You’re done!
+Step 3: Once you have made the changes that you need, select “Save.”

-Step 1: Click on the menu button, the three lines in the upper corner.
-From here, select Print.
+Step 1: Click the three-line menu icon in the top right-hand corner.

 Don’t worry if you don’t recognize the term “Share button” — you don’t have to download an extra app or anything like that.
 It’s the name of that little upload button that you can always access on a webpage: In your toolbar, it looks like a square with an arrow pointing upwards, and it’s used for saving, viewing and cloud services.
 That’s where you need to start.